PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

   experience hard or impossible to build.
 * Legacy considerations, e.g. old CMS, existing implementations mean that there is a huge momentum that needs to be overcome.
-* Platform quirks and compat problems
+* Platform quirks and compat problems cause a huge amount of frustration and needless amounts of extra testing.
 * There are a large number of abstractions being created that take developers away from an understanding of the platform.
 * Lack of platform-level primitives for app-like interactions: views, models, controllers, recyclers, hero transitions, view transitions.